jonlpersson/ed-latimore/site/_posts/2021-08-09-how-to-understand-and-forgive-your-parents.md

 ![Ed latimore with father](/assets/images/posts/2021/edasachild.jpg "One of the only pictures I have of my father and I")

-One day my mom asked me why I write so much about her and not about my father.
+One day, my mom asked me why I write so much about her, not my father.

 He wasn't a saint.
 He was just hardly around, so I don't have a strong opinion towards him either way.
 I know that he existed, he wasn't absentee, but the collective time he spent with me is realistically less than 6 months.
 What's the point of me telling you this?